The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Future Work

 \section{Future Work}

-A number of forthcoming observational advances and modeling improvements could significantly strengthen the constraints on bulge-formation scenarios and help discriminate between competing hypotheses.
+A number of forthcoming observational advances and modeling improvements could significantly strengthen the constraints on bulge formation scenarios and help discriminate between competing hypotheses.

-First, new and upcoming surveys such as the Nancy Grace Roman Space Telescope Galactic Bulge Time-Domain Survey (GBTDS) will provide deep, high-cadence near-infrared photometry --- including grism spectroscopy ``snapshots'' --- for hundreds of millions of stars in the bulge region \citep{Gaudi2022}.
-These data will enable asteroseismic age estimates for large samples of red-giant stars \citep{Huber2023, Weiss2025}, and more robust metallicity and kinematic measurements, thereby providing far more precise MDFs and abundance-age distributions than currently possible.
-Combined with long-time baseline surveys such as the Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST), the joint optical and near-IR coverage will more effectively pierce dust extinction (with LSST reaching single-visit depths of $\sim24–25$~mag in the optical bands and up to $\sim27$~mag in the 10-yr coadds) and crowding toward the Galactic center (with a pixel scale of $0.2''$~per~pixel), increasing completeness and stellar sampling depth \citep{Street2018, Gonzalez2018}.\looseness-1
+First, new and upcoming surveys such as the Nancy Grace Roman Space Telescope Galactic Bulge Time-Domain Survey (GBTDS) will provide deep, high-cadence, near-IR photometry---including grism spectroscopy ``snapshots''---for hundreds of millions of stars in the bulge region \citep{Gaudi2022}.
+These data will enable asteroseismic age estimates for large samples of red giant stars \citep{Huber2023, Weiss2025} and more robust metallicity and kinematic measurements, thereby providing far more precise MDFs and abundance--age distributions than are currently possible.
+Combined with long-time baseline surveys such as the Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST), the joint optical and near-IR coverage will more effectively pierce dust extinction (with LSST reaching single-visit depths of $\sim24$--$25$~mag in the optical bands and up to $\sim27$~mag in the 10~yr coadds) and crowding toward the Galactic center (with a pixel scale of $0.2$ pixel$^{-1}$), increasing the completeness and stellar sampling depth \citep{Gonzalez2018, Street2018}.

-A spatially resolved approach to modeling the bulge --- splitting the bulge volume into multiple zones (e.g.\ by galactocentric radius and/or latitudinal binning) --- would allow the reconstruction of radial and vertical metallicity gradients, localized enrichment episodes, and possible structural subpopulations.
-Observational metallicity-maps like those derived from the VVV Survey and 2MASS photometry already show clear vertical metallicity gradients across the bulge \citep{Gonzalez2013,Ness2016, Johnson2022}.
+A spatially resolved approach to modeling the bulge---splitting the bulge volume into multiple zones (e.g., by galactocentric radius and/or latitudinal binning)---would allow the reconstruction of radial and vertical metallicity gradients, localized enrichment episodes, and possible structural subpopulations.
+Observational metallicity maps like those derived from the VVV Survey and Two Micron All Sky Survey (2MASS) photometry already show clear vertical metallicity gradients across the bulge \citep{Gonzalez2013, Ness2016, Johnson2022}.